 - Dashboard.
 The AutoCAD 2007/8 Dashboard is gone, but you can have a vertical Ribbon instead.
 If the Ribbon is not visible (it won’t be if you just selected the AutoCAD Classic workspace), enter Riboon to bring it back.
 In the tab title row (the bar with the word Home in it), right-click and pick Undock.
 Now you can place and size your Dashboard-like thing as you see fit.
 As before, you can right-click on things to change the various settings.
 However, getting the contents exactly the way you want it usually involves using CUI, and that’s well outside the scope of this post.

 - Graphic Background.
-Despite Autodesk thinking it’s a good idea to hide all the yellow lines in your drawings by giving you a nearly black one (RGB 33,40,48 rather than 0,0,0), in model space only.
+Autodesk has half-listened to users’ pleas for a black background by giving you a nearly black one (RGB 33,40,48 rather than 0,0,0), in model space only.
 Many of you will want a real black background to provide better contrast.
-To do this, right-click on the drawing area and pick Options… (or just enter OP), then pick the Display tab.
+To do this, invoke the Options command (right-click on the drawing area and pick Options… or just enter OP), then pick the Display tab.
 Don’t be tempted to choose Color Scheme and set it to Dark, because that just changes the appearance of various user interface elements.
 Instead, pick the Colors… button.
 This will put you in the Drawing Window Colors dialogue box.
 On the left, choose a context you want to change (e.g. 2D model space), choose the appropriate background element (e.g. Uniform background) and choose the particular shade that takes your fancy.
-There is a Restore Classic Colors button, but that only takes you back to AutoCAD 2008 with its white paper space.
-If you want a black paper space, you’ll have to pick the Sheet / layout context and specify that individually.
+There is a Restore Classic Colors button, but that only takes you back to AutoCAD 2008 with its black model and white paper space.
+If you want a black paper space background too, you’ll have to pick the Sheet / layout context and specify that individually.
 When you’re done, pick Apply & Close, then OK.

 - Status bar.
-Right-click on a status bar button, turn off Use Icons and your text-based status bar buttons will return.
+Right-click on a status bar button, turn off Use Icons and your old text-based status bar buttons will return.
 If you have no use for some of the new status bar toggles, right-click on one, pick Display, then turn off what you don’t need.

 - Classic commands.
 If you prefer not to leave the various new palettes on screen all the time, old versions of various commands are still available: ClassicLayer, ClassicXref and ClassicImage.
 (Autodesk has deprecated these commands in 2011, which I think is a really bad idea).
-There is also a system variable LAYERDLGMODE, which when set to 0 will make the Layer command work in the old and faster modal way.
+There is also a system variable LAYERDLGMODE, which when set to 0 will make the Layer command work in the old (and faster) modal way.
 If you use this setting, you can still access the new modeless layer palette with the LayerPalette command.
-Going back further, there are command-line methods of these commands: -Layer, -Xref, XAttach, -Image and ImageAttach.
+Going back further, there are command-line methods of using these commands: -Layer, -Xref, XAttach, -Image and ImageAttach.